developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Instant Screen Lock on Power Key
 Used to specify what happens when the Power Key on the device is used to turn the device off, especially whether the device is locked, requiring it to be unlocked by entering a PIN or password, if one is specified.

--***Off***- turning the device off using the Power Key is handled the same as when the device times out and turns itself off automatically.
+* ***Off***- turning the device off using the Power Key is handled the same as when the device times out and turns itself off automatically.
 In such a case, if device remains off for longer than value set using the Managed Configuration **Security Configuration - Screen Lock Timeout**, when it is turned back on, the device is locked, requiring whatever unlock action is set using the Managed Configuration **Security Configuration - Screen Lock Type**.

--***On***- turning the device off using the Power Key is handled differently than when the device times out and turns itself off automatically, specifically the device becomes locked "instantly" when turned off using the Power Key.
+* ***On***- turning the device off using the Power Key is handled differently than when the device times out and turns itself off automatically, specifically the device becomes locked "instantly" when turned off using the Power Key.
 In such a case, no matter how long the device remains off, when it is turned back on, the device is locked, requiring whatever unlock action is set using the Managed Configuration **Security Configuration - Screen Lock Type**.

 ### Screen Lock Type
 Used to specify the type of lock that is used to protect the device from use by unauthorized persons.

--***None***- no lock is applied and the device can be used by anyone.
+* ***None***- no lock is applied and the device can be used by anyone.

--***Swipe***- unlocking requires only a simple swipe and the device can be used by anyone.
+* ***Swipe***- unlocking requires only a simple swipe and the device can be used by anyone.

--***PIN***- unlocking requires entry of a PIN (personal identification number) and the device can only be unlocked by someone knowing the correct PIN value.
+* ***PIN***- unlocking requires entry of a PIN (personal identification number) and the device can only be unlocked by someone knowing the correct PIN value.

--***Password***- unlocking requires entry of a password and the device can only be unlocked by someone knowing the correct password value.
+* ***Password***- unlocking requires entry of a password and the device can only be unlocked by someone knowing the correct password value.

--***Pattern***- unlocking requires drawing a pattern on the screen using the touch panel and the device can only be unlocked by someone knowing the correct pattern.
+* ***Pattern***- unlocking requires drawing a pattern on the screen using the touch panel and the device can only be unlocked by someone knowing the correct pattern.

 ### Screen Lock Timeout
 Used to specify what happens when a device turns off as a result of a timeout.

+**Notes**:
-- If the device stays off for at least the time specified in this Managed Configuration, when the device is turned back on, a unlock is required, if one was specified using the Managed Configuration **Security Configuration - Screen Lock Type**.
+* If the device stays off for at least the time specified in this Managed Configuration, an unlock is required when the device is turned back on if specified using the Managed Configuration **Security Configuration - Screen Lock Type**.

-- If the device stays off for less than the time specified in this Managed Configuration, when the device is turned back on, no unlock is required, even if one was specified using the Managed Configuration **Security Configuration - Screen Lock Type**.
+* If the device stays off for less time than specified in this Managed Configuration, no unlock is required when the device is turned back on, even if one was specified using the Managed Configuration **Security Configuration - Screen Lock Type**.

 -----